DolphinCoder/PMEL-Hollings-eDNA-Hypoxia-2024/README.md

 # Combining eDNA Species Detection Data With Environmental Data

-## Questions/to-do before making public:

-- Zack: I have a note that says "JV = Jonah Ventures, the DNA metabarcoding service we use" - is this an appropriate definition for "JV" as a directory name?
-I was using my understanding based on lab meeting notes.

 This workflow processes a variety of environmental data and pairs it with environmental DNA species detection data by date and time.
 These directories and files are listed approximately in the order in which they should be run, but the most accurate order for this workflow is in the flowchart.

 Eleanor Crotty's 2024 Hollings Scholarship project: Leveraging environmental DNA approaches to understand impacts of episodic hypoxia events on Olympic Coast National Marine Sanctuary marine ecosystems.
 In addition to this `README` file, this repository also contains several PDF files called "Hollings Project Workflow *", which are flowcharts explaining how all of these .Rmd files and data sources connect, focused on the inputs and outputs that are critical to replicate my workflow and generate the final dataset of species detections with associated environmental data.